 We often hear stories about the abuse that is possible when a church from the developed world engages in work in the developing world.
-The history of missionary work has both beautiful and tragic dimensions.
-While the instinct behind a service project is laudable, we won’t be swinging many hammers in El Salvador.
+Historically, the question of missionary engagement has been complex.
+Our church has a history of missionary work with both beautiful and tragic dimensions.
+While the instinct behind a service project is laudable, we won’t be swinging many hammers in El Salvador in the coming years.
 Instead, we will learn together with Salvadorans through Cristosal’s “Global School.”
 These seminars include reading, dialogue and a week-long intensive learning experience in El Salvador.
 The seminar process generates new ideas, proposals, and actions by engaging individuals from different cultures and backgrounds in dialogue, shared learning, and capacity-building to address universal human rights issues.
 The Global School equips people who feel compelled to act for justice locally and globally with powerful tools for action.
 We will focus on building skills for building justice in St. Louis, and we will learn from El Salvador.

 Every other year, we put together a conference in St. Louis with Cristosal, to bring the groundbreaking work they are doing in Central America to the United States.
 We believe in our region, which has its own struggles with poverty, racism, and gun violence, we have a great deal to learn from the human-rights based approached to community organizing being practiced by Cristosal.